CorvetteCole/PixelWatchFace/README.md

 - Add donation options for supporting me and my projects
 ## Both
 - Add crowdin localization to the phone app, play store listing, and watch app where possible
+- Add weather.gov as a source for US users (https://api.weather.gov/points/38.0301,-84.4988/forecast for example)